 - Jodi Sexton is the founder, director, lead teacher, and curriculum designer for the Wonderland program.
 She is an Early Childhood Education and Development Specialist for birth through age five.
 She earned an Associate's of Arts and Associate's of Early Childhood Education and Development Birth—5 years from Lorain County Community College in 2000.
 She earned her Bachelor's degree in Early Childhood Education Pre-K—3rd Grade from Ashland University in 2006.
 She received her Reading Endorsement for the teaching and tutoring of reading and phonics and her Teacher's Certification from Ashland University in 2006.
 Miss Jodi has been teaching and working professionally with children since 1997.
 She founded the Wonderland Program in 2012.
 Miss Jodi loves messy art projects and incorporating music and movement into the day.

-- Helen Myers is an assistant teacher with the Wonderland program.
+- Helen Myers is a lead teacher with the Wonderland program.
 Helen has been teaching preschoolers and kindergartners for 15 years.
 In addition to her many years of teaching experience, she has completed 101 hours of online training courses in the field of Early Childhood Education.
 Miss Helen brings a high spirited gentleness to our classroom with her loving personality, positive attitude, and years of experience as a teacher and mother.
 She loves engaging in imaginative play with our students and always has a song to sing.
 Helen is a mother to one grown son and a grandmother of three.

 - All Teachers keep up to date certifications in CPR & First Aid, are trained to use an epipen, receive a UCIA Background check, and earn 10 credit hours of continued ECE training each year.

 We love volunteering and helping out with Jahn events and activities when we can.
 You will see us yearly providing free themed art projects at the Back to School Bash, Jahn Pumpkin Patch, and North Pole at Jahn!